The criteria for the supreme Halberg Award of the Decade is:

 Major Event: A Major event is the next most significant event (after a pinnacle event) in a sports four year competition calendar.
 These are other events that occur within a four year cycle that are considered major events (e.g. IAAF World Championships, Hockey World Cup, Basketball World Championships etc.).

-*this aligns with High Performance Sport New Zealand’s definition of Pinnacle, Major and Milestone events.
+*this aligns with High Performance Sport New Zealand’s definition of Pinnacle and Major.